melanielele/BSSLecture/README.md

 ### Question 4

-#### Removing electroencephalographic artifacts
+#### Removing electroencephalographic artifacts by blind source separation

-by blind source separation
+Eye movements is one of the major contamination of EEG data interpretation, a lot of researches were conducted on removing artifacts from EEG recording.
+Some popular methods such as regression and PCA were proposed before, however, there are still some limitations about these methods.
+Regression will also removing relevant EEG signals when removing eye artifacts. and PCA cannot completely remove eye artifacts when brain signals and eye siganls are having comparable amplitudes.